Surigao del Sur

 Surigao del Sur (Surigaonon: Probinsya nan Surigao del Sur; Habagatang Surigao; Timog Surigao), officially the Province of Surigao del Sur, is a province in the Philippines located in the Caraga region in Mindanao.
-Its capital is Tandag City.
+Its capital is Tandag City while Bislig is the most populous city in the province.
 Surigao del Sur is situated at the eastern coast of Mindanao and faces the Philippine Sea to the east.

 Etymology

 There are two hypotheses on the original meaning of "Surigao" among linguists, depending on the original root word.
 If the root word was taken to be sulig ("sprout" or "spring up"), then Surigao may have derived from suligao ("spring water"), likely referring to the Surigao River (known as "Suligaw" in Mandaya) that empties at the northern tip of the island of Mindanao.
 Early historical accounts record the name of the river as Suligao, Surigao, or Zurigan.

 Another possibility is that it is derived from Visayan surogao or suyogao, meaning "water current".
 From suyog (also sulog or surog), "current"; cf. Sinulog, Sulu, and Tausug (Suluk).